 In manufacturing terms, a high-quality sleep gummy is defined by how consistently it holds specs—potency, uniformity, micro, and physical attributes—from release through shelf life.

 That typically requires an integrated program across formulation, processing, QC, and documentation.
-A practical way to think about it is this:
+Here’s a practical checklist:

 - Formulate for stability (compatibility screening, dispersibility planning, and realistic shelf-life targets)